SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 The second group of fields specify the time required for several pitstop activities, as well as the pitstop window, in which the best pitstop lap will be derived.
 With the value of *Pitstop Delta*, you supply the difference time needed for a normal pitstop (time for pit in and pit out but without any service time minus the time to pass the pit area on the track, i.e. Drive through vs. Drive by), The fields below specify the time required for the various pit services, like changing tyres, refueling, and so on, as well as these times are combined into an overall pitstop service time.

+### Pitstop Recommendation

+You can ask Cato to evaluate a couple of possible laps for an upcoming pitstop, either by using a voice command or the ["RecommendPitstop" controller action](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-strategist).
+The Race Strategist will simulate the following laps up until the pitstop lap and will try to optimize for undercut opportunities as well as the traffic density ahead after you re-enter the track.
+When you are satisfied with the prposed lap, Cato can handover the data to the Engineer, who will then prepare the pitstop.

 ### How it works

 Cato uses the position data gathered from the simulation game to form a complete overview of all drivers, their lap times and the development of their positions on track, even with different pit strategies.
 Using this knowledge, Cato can give you valuable information, but also can derive adapted race strategies, when your are stuck in traffic or are faced with other challenges.